- Beth Vellante, Executive Director

 Beth earned her undergraduate degree from Boston University and her Master's degree from Northeastern University.
 She has lived in North Andover for 24 years and is the proud mother of two sons and a daughter.

-- Alicia Seaver, Bridges® by EPOCH Director of Memory Care
+- Alicia Seaver, Vice President of Memory Care Operations

 With more than 20 years of experience in the senior living industry, Alicia is certified by the National Institute on Aging as a Memory Impairment Specialist and is state certified in Massachusetts and Florida as an Alzheimer’s and Related Dementia Trainer.
 Her extensive skill set, combined with her depth of knowledge of memory care and forms of dementias, allows Alicia to effectively provide invaluable information not only to Bridges® by EPOCH families, but also to the greater community.